Last Updated on February 21, 2021 by Nina Ahmedow

 And then, bizarrely, sometimes non-vegans eat the vegan options and don’t leave anything for the vegans.
 A few months ago, we had ice cream at the office.
 The vegan option was out before I could even try it because people liked the vegan flavor more.

 So this may top my list of the biggest challenges of being vegan.
 Please know that being vegan is not enough to make two people get along.
 Sadly, the vegan movement is full of horrible people, including racists and sexists.
+(Read Veganism in an Oppressive World to get a glimpse of how vegans of color feel about the vegan movement.)
 On top of that, you have the vegan police who judge everything you do.

 Making connections with other vegans who actually agree with you on other issues can be quite a challenge in and of itself.
 As a result, many vegans actually prefer to deal with all the awkwardness of being the only vegan in their circle.

-So there you have some of the major challenges of being vegan.
+So there you have some of the major vegan challenges.
 They’re nothing you can’t live with.
 But I think you should prepare yourself mentally before you go vegan.

 What do you consider the biggest challenges of being vegan?
+Do you have any other issues with being vegan?
 Let me know in the comments.